 JRR Tolkien is possibly the most influential fantasy writer of all time.
-However, he was also a product of his time, and from a modern perspective, there are tons of weird racist moments you never noticed in The Lord of the Rings.
-That doesn't mean people shouldn't read or enjoy Tolkien's work — there are plenty of elements that are worth celebrating as well — but it's nonetheless important to recognize the bigoted viewpoints that slipped into the beloved series.
+However, he was also a product of his time, and from a modern perspective, there are tons of weird racist moments in The Lord of the Rings - both the novel and the movie series.
+That doesn't mean people shouldn't enjoy Tolkien's work - it has plenty of elements that are worth celebrating - but it's important to recognize the bigoted viewpoints that slipped into his beloved tales.

-Racism in The Lord of the Rings is rarely as simple as one character using a real-world racial slur to casually disparage an entire group.
-If the issues were overt, everyone would have put the series down a long time ago.
-Without meaning to, Tolkien brought real-world prejudice into his work, and examining the instances of bigotry in The Lord of the Rings helps us recognize similar unconscious biases that exist in our society today.
+Racism in The Lord of the Rings isn't as simple as one character using a real-world racial slur to casually disparage an entire group.
+If the issues were that overt, everyone would have put the series down a long time ago.
+Perhaps unintentionally, Tolkien brought real-world prejudice into his work, and examining the instances of bigotry in The Lord of the Rings and its related works helps us recognize similar unconscious biases that exist in our society today.

 Tolkien's Dwarves Are An Unsubtle And Unflattering Analogue To Jewish People

-Tolkien's deliberate association of dwarves and Jewish people is well-documented.
-He once wrote to a friend that stated, "[t]he Dwarves of course are quite obviously — couldn't you say that in many ways they remind you of the Jews?"
-This admittance makes his characterization of dwarves feel troubling — particularly in The Hobbit — as Tolkien relies heavily on Jewish stereotypes, which directly contribute to antisemitism.
+Tolkien's deliberate association between dwarves and Jewish people is well-documented.
+He once noted, "[t]he dwarves of course are quite obviously, couldn't you say that in many ways they remind you of [Jewish people]?"
+This admittance makes his characterization of dwarves troubling - particularly in The Hobbit - as Tolkien relies heavily on Jewish stereotypes, which directly contribute to antisemitism.

-While some dwarves are portrayed as good people, their preoccupation with gold, as well as their incessant greed (which in part fuels the conflict in Lake-town) is pretty unarguably racist.
+While some dwarves are portrayed as good people, their preoccupation with gold and their incessant greed (which in part fuels the conflict in Lake-town) are inarguably offensive.
 To make matters worse, dwarves are portrayed as wicked in Tolkien's earlier work, which only serves to further harmful stereotypes about Jewish people that are still prevalent today.

 Tolkien's Literal Representations Of Light And Dark Are Super Problematic

-Things get even worse when creators decide to demonstrate the concept by making the evil characters' features appear darker.
-This is exactly what transpires in the world of Tolkien; the heroes are beautiful and light-skinned, whereas the orcs, Uruk-Hai, Easterlings, and Haradrim all feature considerably darker complexions.
-They're not evil because they're not white, but these associations tend to bleed back into the viewers' perceptions of real-life, and can potentially cause them to be more critical of dark-skinned people.
+Things get even worse when creators decide to demonstrate the concept by making evil characters' features appear darker.
+This is exactly what transpires in Tolkien's world; the heroes are beautiful and light-skinned, whereas orcs, Uruk-Hai, Easterlings, and Haradrim all feature considerably darker complexions.
+They're not evil because they're not white, but these associations tend to bleed into viewers' perceptions of real life, and can potentially cause them to be more critical of dark-skinned people.

-Actors Were Turned Away From The Films For Not Being White Enough
+An Actor Says She Was Turned Away For Not Being White Enough

-Though Lord of the Rings does include the "browner" skinned Harfoots, they don't appear in the films as such, and it seems that the casting director (who was later fired) had a different, purely white vision for the Shire.
-Whiteness is equated with goodness so frequently in the franchise that it must have seemed reasonable to call for only light-skinned actors, even though doing so contradicts the source material.
+According to Stuff, Robert Foster's The Complete Guide to Middle-Earth notes that the most common hobbits, Harfoots, are "browner" than other hobbits, but it seems the casting director (who was later fired) had a different, purely white vision for the Shire.
+Whiteness is equated with goodness so frequently in the franchise that perhaps it seemed consistent to call for only light-skinned actors, but doing so contradicted the source material.

 Tolkien's Evil Race Is Based On Racial Stereotypes

-In a letter from 1958, Tolkien wrote that orcs were "squat, broad, flat-nosed, sallow-skinned, with wide mouths and slant eyes; in fact degraded and repulsive versions of the (to Europeans) least lovely Mongol-types."
-Even without this concrete evidence of Tolkien's bigotry, the orcs' features are clearly racialized within the text, and the films do no better.
+In a letter from 1958, Tolkien wrote that orcs were "squat, broad, flat-nosed, sallow-skinned, with wide mouths and slant eyes: in fact, degraded and repulsive versions of the (to Europeans) least lovely Mongol-types."
+Even without this concrete evidence of Tolkien's bigotry, orcs' features are clearly racialized within the text, and the films do no better.